A “mass tort” is a civil case that involves many different

 man-made disasters, or toxic chemical exposures.
 A few examples of eligible

-- Harmful prescription drugs
+- Harmful prescription drugs or medical devices

 - Defective or dangerous products